 Sustainability & Resiliency Council

-The Sustainability and Resiliency Council (SRC), formerly known as the Environmental Sustainability Committee, is responsible for ensuring that the university maintains goals (with associated action plans) for promoting environmental sustainability that are included in the university's strategic plan.
+The Sustainability and Resiliency Council (SRC), formerly known as the Environmental Sustainability Committee, assists in tracking metrics, makes recommendations, and ensures that the university maintains goals for promoting environmental sustainability that are included in the university's strategic plan.

 FLORIDA GULF COAST UNIVERSITY